wallymathieu/assertfail/_posts/2019-08-26-Is-there-microservices-or-is-it-an-architectural-dream-cloud.md

 ### Towards functionservices

 Instead of going towards bigger things we will probably also see a move towards smaller services.
-Some of the defninitions above hint at a microservices view that is more around writing very small things that resemble functions instead of being built around a bounded context.
+Some of the definitions above hint at a microservices view that is more around writing very small things that resemble functions instead of being built around a bounded context.
 Perhaps [serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) solutions will help solidify this style.

 ## What problems does microservices solve